tongnie/tongnie.github.io/_pages/about.md

 - 📢 Apr.
 2025: Our latest survey paper on LLMs for transportation is preprinted on [arXiv](https://arxiv.org/abs/2503.21411)!🔥
 - 📢 Mar.
 2025: Our paper on LLM-enhanced demand estimation was accepted by Transportation Research Part E!🎉
 - 📢 Mar.
 2025: I have two papers accepted by ICLR 2025 workshops.
-See you in Singapore!
+Look forward to see you in Singapore!
 - 📢 Jan.
 2025: Our work received a lot of inspiring feedback from TRBAM 2025 in D.C.
 Hope to see you all next year!
 - 📢 Jan.
 2025: Our latest research on [meta learning-based INRs for cross-city generalization](https://doi.org/10.48550/arXiv.2501.11306) and [LLM-enhanced adversarial scenario generation](https://doi.org/10.48550/arXiv.2501.15850) are preprinted on arXiv! 🔥
 - 📢 Dec.
 2024: Our LLM2Geovec was accpeted by AAAI 2025 main track!
 We have received a lot of insightful feedback and suggestions from reviewers.